bombasticSlacks/Aspirant/Game/Designing-Weapons.md

 > So, a silver sword of size 3 would require 6 size worth of pure silver, or 60 silver coins.

 Other bits, unless narratively relevant, are a negligible portion of the cost.
-Then, the character, as a downtime activity, may spend a day crafting.
+Then, the character, as [Production Work](Activities#Production%20Work), may spend a day crafting.
 If they succeed on the [Application](Intelligence#Application) test, the item is created successfully.
 If not, they must try again in the future, however materials are not lost, just time.

 The difficulty of the test is modified as follows:
 * Traits -1 per each